Francesco III Gattilusio

 Francesco III Gattilusio was a Lord of Thasos.
 He was a son of Dorino I of Lesbos and wife Orietta Doria.

 He married his cousin Gattilusio, daughter of his uncle Palamede of Ainos and wife Valentina N, without issue.

+The traveller and antiquarian Cyriac of Ancona addressed a poem in honour of Francesco while he was visiting Thasos in January 1445.